Kevin858/eBay_car_sales/README.md

   - postalCode - The postal code for the location of the vehicle.

   - lastSeenOnline - When the crawler saw this ad last online.

+  ## Conclusion

+The range of car mileages does not vary as much as the prices do by brand, instead all falling within 10% for the top brands.
+There is a slight trend to the more expensive vehicles having higher mileage, with the less expensive vehicles having lower mileage.